 The field of history is inherently interdisciplinary.
 Park University’s program and curriculum employs a diversity of methodologies in its efforts to present students who examine, discuss, and write regarding entangled issues with intelligence and clearness.
 Through its curricular offerings, civic engagements, and professional networking, the Program endeavors to present students to the richness, diversity and complexities of human history through diverse periods and in dissimilar geographic regions, with application to critical issues.

 The Program’s courses, some of which specifically emphasize scholarly methods, engage students in the historian’s craft by enjoining them to dissect primary and secondary sources and to write extensively.
 The capstone experience evolves in the seminars, tutorials and theses, in which students write substantial research papers on original topics of their own selection.
 The comprehensive composition of the curriculum is designed to inspire students first to acquire critical analytical and interpretative skills and foundational background knowledge and then to advance both their analytical abilities and their particular historical interests through focused topical studies and independent research.

 All full-time faculty members

 hold doctorates and are actively engaged in research, scholarship, presentations, and service.
 The Program emphasizes excellent undergraduate teaching, and some members have received awards for outstanding teaching.
-Through program course offerings, students enjoin in exploring the world’s past.
-For students enrolled in our history program in Parkville, Mo., faculty members encourage off-campus study and foreign language study, sponsor diverse speakers, and arrange formal and informal gatherings, via our Phi Alpha Theta chapter
+For students enrolled in our history program in Parkville, MO, faculty members encourage exploration of the word's past through off-campus study and foreign language study, sponsor diverse speakers, and arrange formal and informal gatherings, via our, nationally recognized and awarded Phi Alpha Theta chapter

 Earning an undergraduate History degree from Park prepares students for a wide range of occupations and professions such as: graduate studies, museum administration, historic preservation, teaching, government, law school, archival, business, and publication.